-We have been looking at ways to achieve a minimal look in open plan kitchen diners, through utilising all surface area and incorporating multi-purpose functionality.
-The immediate challenge of an open plan kitchen diner is brining two spaces together to work as one coherent scheme.
-A clever use of materials can make a big difference to the overall look and feel.
+Today, we will show you how sliding doors help you to achieve an open-plan kitchen.
+There are ways to achieve a minimal and open-plan kitchen, from utilising all surface area through to incorporating multi-purpose functionality with the finishes used.
+The immediate challenge of an open plan kitchen diner is bringing two spaces together to work as one coherent scheme.
+Clever use of materials can make a big difference with the overall look and feel.
 Here are a handful of easy ways to add sliding doors into your open-plan kitchen diner design, while still leaving the space feeling clean and put together.

 This kitchen space has a wooden panel sliding system allowing a constant connection between kitchen and dining in a discrete fashion, which adds elegance to the space.
 Using the same material for the sliding system and floors creates a peppermint connection between the two.
 When the sliding doors are left open the space becomes one space and the space can be closed away with no interruptions.

 Attain a changeable kitchen with contrasting colours and materials.
 A floor to ceiling sliding door mechanism will allow you to use a bold colour that can be completely tucked away for a minimal feel and opened for a more engaging space.

 Stainless steel sliding doors have been used in this kitchen to obtain a sleek and polished look whilst light bouncing off the surfaces creates the illusion of a larger space.